Sterols 3. Sterols and their Conjugates

 Many mutants defective in ergosterol biosynthesis have been isolated, and these have yielded a great deal of information on the features of the sterol molecule required for its structural role in membranes of yeast and fungi.
 Whereas ergosterol stabilizes the liquid-ordered phase in the same manner as cholesterol and forms raft microdomains with sphingolipids in membranes, lanosterol does not.
 Ergosterol has a multiplicity of functions in the regulation of yeast growth in that it regulates membrane trafficking and polarized cell growth in filamentous fungi, it is essential for sexual reproduction and pheromone sensing, and it has numerous roles in pathogenicity and antifungal resistance.

 Under some conditions, especially those that retard growth, a high proportion of the sterols in yeasts can be in esterified form, where they are stored in the organelles know as lipid droplets.
-Ergosterol esters are synthesised in yeast by enzymes (ARE1 and ARE2), which are related to ACAT-1 and ACAT-2 that perform this function in animals, and both transfer an activated fatty acid to the hydroxyl group at the C3-position of a sterol molecule.
+Ergosterol esters are synthesised in yeast by enzymes (ARE1 and ARE2), which are related to ACAT-1 and ACAT-2 that synthesise cholesterol esters in animals, and both transfer an activated fatty acid to the hydroxyl group at the C3-position of a sterol molecule.
 Specific sterol ester hydrolases that catalyse the reverse reaction have been characterized from yeasts, two in lipid droplets and one at the plasma membrane.
 Many fungal species and slime moulds contain steryl glycosides (ergosteryl β‑monoglucopyranosides in the former), but they are present at very low levels only in the widely studied yeast Saccharomyces cerevisiae.

 In a reaction that seems to be unique among eukaryotes, most fungi can conjugate the 3β-hydroxyl group of ergosterol with aspartate in an RNA-dependent reaction catalysed by an ergosteryl-3β-O-L-aspartate synthase, with the reverse reaction using a dedicated hydrolase; ergosteryl-3β-O-glycine has been detected in one species.
 A phylogenomic study has shown that this pathway is conserved across higher fungi (except S. cerevisiae), including pathogens, and it has been suggested that these reactions constitute a homeostasis system with a potential impact upon membrane remodelling, trafficking, antimicrobial resistance and pathogenicity.